 The predefined Tags are APA, APPI, CCPA, FINANCIAL, GDPR, GDPR-FINANCIAL, GDPR-HEALTHCARE, GDPR-ID, GDPR-PII, HEALTH, HIPAA, KVKK, LEGAL, LGPD, NYDFS, PCI, PERSONAL, PHI, PII, SHIELD and UK-GDPR.

 A classification profile defines what kind of sensitive information to search for during a scan.
 It includes information such as a sensitivity level, information types, and tags.
 Classification profiles can be created based on predefined templates or custom templates.
 For more information see Managing Classification Profiles.

-A file or a database table stored in a data store is called a Data Object.
+A file, a database table, and a BLOB in a database table as stored in a data store are called Data Objects.